packing-box/awesome-executable-packing/README.md

 - [Ember](https://github.com/elastic/ember) - Collection of features from PE files that serve as a benchmark dataset for researchers.
 - [Malfease](https://web.archive.org/web/20141221153307/http://malfease.oarci.net) - Dataset of about 5,000 packed malware samples.
 - [Malheur](https://www.sec.cs.tu-bs.de/data/malheur) - Contains the recorded behavior of malicious software (malware) and has been used for developing methods for classifying and clustering malware behavior (see the JCS article from 2011).
+- [Malicia](http://malicia-project.com/dataset.html) - Dataset of 11,688 malicous PE files collected from 500 drive-by download servers over a period of 11 months in 2013 (DISCONTINUED).
 - [MalShare](https://malshare.com) - Free Malware repository providing researchers access to samples, malicious feeds, and Yara results.
 - [MalwareGallery](https://github.com/BaRRaKudaRain/MalwareGallery) - Yet another malware collection in the Internet.
 - [OARC Malware Dataset](https://www.dns-oarc.net) - Semi-public dataset of 3,467 samples captured in the wild from Sep 2005 to Jan 2006 by mail traps, user submissions, honeypots and other sources aggregated by the OARC, available to qualified academic and industry researchers upon request.